Afghanistan - Is it really a graveyard of empires?

 Chernobyl’s role in fall of the USSR

 With the recent 35th anniversary of a disaster, popular series about it as well as recent signs of renewed heating up, Chernobyl once again came under the spotlight.
 Even without such recent trends, as the most serious nuclear disaster in human history, the Chernobyl meltdown is without a doubt a topic that has a long half-life.
 However, most research and stories revolve either upon what caused the catastrophe or the effects of its radiation on health and ecology.
+Yet, another interesting question that can be asked is if and how did the Chernobyl disaster contribute to the dissolution of the Soviet Union.

 The failure in the success of the Berlin Wall